deepadmax/connecticut-engine/README.md

-# connecticut-engine
+# Connecticut Engine for Python
-A board game played on a Go board with Go pieces.
+A library for running the board game Connecticut.